VladCodeProg/Quiz-App/README.md

 ### How to initialize?

-Run `npm i axios sass react-router-dom react-transition-group` to install all dependencies
+Run `npm i` to install all dependencies

 ### Axios